alessandrosebastianelli/Deep_Learning_Example_Keras_Python/3.Detection/README.md

 ![](model_plot.png)

 Note that the dataset will be created at run time.
-There are 3 (red, blue and green square) + 1 classes (no square)

 ## Test